What is bronchiectasis?

 - Make sure you and your children have had the vaccines for measles and whooping cough.

-- Get annual flu vaccinations and advised pneumonia vaccinations
+- Get annual flu vaccines and get advice about pneumonia vaccines.

 - Stay away from harmful substances that can damage your lungs, such as smoke, gases, and fumes.

 - Seek treatment right away for any lung infections.

 - Watch children to make sure they don’t breathe in small objects.
 Get medical care right away if that happens.

 - Quickly treat any condition that can cause bronchiectasis.

 Your healthcare provider will tell you how to manage bronchiectasis.
 These instructions might include:

 - Staying up-to-date on all vaccines, including those for the flu and pneumonia